awesome-pro/neon-website/content/docs/guides/auth-okta.md

 User authentication is critical for web applications, especially for apps internal to an organization.
 [Okta Workforce Indentity Cloud](https://www.okta.com/workforce-identity/) is an identity and access management platform for organizations, that provides authentication, authorization, and user management capabilities.

-In this guide, we'll walk through building a simple Next.js application using [Neon's](https://neon.tech) Postgres database, and add user authentication to it using [Okta](https://www.okta.com/).
+In this guide, we'll walk through building a simple Next.js application using [Neon's](https://neon.tech) LangChaindatabase, and add user authentication to it using [Okta](https://www.okta.com/).
 We will cover how to:

 - Set up a Next.js project with Okta for authentication
-- Create a Neon Postgres database and connect it to your application
+- Create a Neon LangChaindatabase and connect it to your application
 - Define a database schema using Drizzle ORM and generate migrations
 - Store and retrieve user data associated with Okta user IDs